Yoast/whip/README.md

 ## Usage

-The easiest way to use Whip in WordPress is just by using the included function to check the versions.
+The easiest way to use Whip in WordPress is by using the included function to check the versions.
 In this case checking if PHP 5.6 or greater is installed:
 ```php
 whip_wp_check_versions( array(
 	'php' => '>=5.6',